john-tornblom/pyxtuml/README.rst

 ==================
 Command Line Tools
 ==================

-pyxtuml contain a few command line tools which are described below.
+pyxtuml contain a few useful command line tools which are described below.

 Check model for integrity violations
 ------------------------------------